A Personal Confession Before We Begin

 A hospital can provide excellent medical care, but if the experience feels cold or disorganized, clients quietly begin looking elsewhere.
 They do not schedule a feedback meeting.
 They do not offer constructive criticism.
 They simply disappear, often after leaving a four-paragraph Google review that ensures future clients disappear before they ever arrive.

-The Hiring Mistake Many Hospitals Make
+The Hiring Mistake Worth Examining

 Most technical veterinary skills can be taught through training and mentorship.
 Given time, motivated team members can learn venipuncture, anesthesia monitoring, dental radiology, medical terminology, and hospital software systems, eventually, after the mandatory period of clicking the wrong button and blaming the software.